-The shortage of homes on the market for sale help to make Memphis a great housing market for investors.
+Of course, the shortage of homes on the market for sale also keeps Memphis a great housing market for investors.
 Combined with the diversified economy, strong job market, and excellent quality of life, Memphis may offer the perfect winning trifecta for rental property investors.

 Key Market Stats:

-- Affordable neighborhoods for renters in Memphis include Hollywood, Alcy-Dunn, and Orange Mound where rents average about $508 per month.
+- Affordable neighborhoods in Memphis for renters in Memphis include Alcy-Dunn, Orange Mound, and Southgate where rents average less than $560 per month.

-- Some of the areas in Memphis with the highest rents are Downtown Memphis, River Oaks, and Mud Island where monthly rents range between $1,184 and $1,325 per month.
+- Some of the areas in Memphis with the highest rents are Downtown Memphis, River Oaks, and Mud Island where monthly rents go as high as $1,337 per month.

 Historic Price Changes & Housing Affordability

 Two of the many metrics real estate investors use to determine the potential performance of rental property in a given area are historic price changes and the affordability index.